Additional Community Resources

 Publicly Funded Child Care (PFCC) assists eligible families pay for child care expenses for children under the age of 13 and children with disabilities up to the age of 18.
 Participants must be engaged in a qualified activity (such as training, education or employment) to be eligible.
 Participants may be required to pay a co-payment based on gross monthly income and family size.

 Food Assistance (SNAP) helps families and individuals stretch their food budgets to buy healthy food.
 The program is designed to increase nutritional levels and safeguard the health and well-being of Franklin County residents.
 Depending on your age, household composition and other life factors, participants may be required to participate in a work activity as a condition of their eligibility.
-Eligibility is complex, especially for students.
-Please see the onsite FCDJFS Case Manager or contact/visit FCJDFS for more information.

 The Medicaid program provides eligible Franklin County residents with access to health care and medical treatment through a variety of programs depending on your family composition and income.
 FCDJFS Staff will assist you in determining which program is appropriate for you.